-Harry Styles In ‘Dunkirk’ Compares To Heath Ledger's Joker
+Harry Styles In 'Dunkirk' Is Comparable To Heath Ledger As The Joker, Says Christopher Nolan

 The world is about to see Harry Styles take on acting for the first time, and according to his director, we're going to be blown away by it.
 In fact, Christopher Nolan is comparing the pop star's acting chops to one of the most beloved performances in his long run of movies.